-For ASthetics Medical Spa (Dumfries), the following grades have been applied.
+For ASthetics Medical Spa, the following grades have been applied.

-Direction How clear is the service's vision and pu supportive is its leadership and culture Summary findings Grade awarded website.
-The owner and other and met regularly of the service's vision, air was clearly highlighted on its therapist kept in contact with each to discuss the service.
-Yearly reviews ms and objectives should be should be formally recorded. √√ Good Implementation and delivery How well does the service engage with and manage/improve its performance control.
-Patients had a nabout their experience.
-It process of informing paties been made due to their favailable both on the we management was address help demonstrate a process. nnually with appropriate version umber of opportunities to feedback The service should further develop a tents of the improvements that have feedback.
-Treatment information was bsite and in the service.
-Risk seed however a risk register would ess of review.
-Clinical audits were of electronic patient care records ✓ Satisfactory Results How well has the service demonstrate safe, person-centred care? d that it provides The environment was clear Patients told us they felt treatments.
-Patient care process for checking staff be in place. √√ Good
+Direction How clear is the service's vision and purpose and how supportive is its leadership and culture?
+Summary findings Grade awarded website.
+The owner and was clearly highlighted on its therapist kept in contact with each to discuss the service.
+Staff meetings ded. √√ Good Implementation and delivery How well does the service engage with and manage/improve its performance Clear processes and procedures were in place.
+Policies were reviewed every year, with appropriate version control.
+Patients could feed back about their experience.
+Treatment information was available on the website and in the service.
+Clinical audits were completed.
+Improvements made after feedback should be shared with patients.
+A risk register should be developed and implemented. ✓ Satisfa Results How well has the service demonstrate safe, person-centred care? d that it provides The environment was bright, welcoming and in a good state of repair.
+Patients told us they would recommend the service to others and were fully informed about their treatments.
+Patient contact information should always be documented in patient care records. ✓✓ Good